AryamanD/ChatGPT-for-Feature-Phones/README.md

 # ChatGPT-for-Feature-Phones
 This Project titled 'SMSavvy' helps Feature Phones interact with ChatGPT using their inbuilt SMS interface.
 A Desktop Automation Script built using PyAutoGUI on a standard PC running Windows 11, services the queries received through SMS by injecting them into the Web UI of ChatGPT, scraping the response and sending it back as an SMS.

+## Tutorial
+ - Watch the YouTube video for a step-by-step Tutorial on how to create this program: https://www.youtube.com/watch?v=LEb1HXX7ElE

 ## Prerequisites
  - Standard PC(Laptop/Desktop) with Windows 8/10/11.
  - A Minimum Internet speed of 4Mb/s.